MnTrinfs/vHost_Intern_Archive/README.md

 ```

 > **Note**
 > The following lab exercises were conducted during my internship at vHost in 2025.
-Please note that these materials were based on the systems and configurations available at that time and may not reflect current best practices
+Please note that these materials were based on the systems and configurations available at that time

 ## Contact
 <p>